 In September, we kicked-off a year-long series of House of Commons economic updates taking the Oxfordshire economy to a national stage.
 Oxbotica founder Paul Newman spoke passionately at Westminster on the topic of connected and autonomous vehicles, updating not just parliamentarians, but also foreign embassy trade representatives, private investors and those working in artificial intelligence development.

-We also helped to secure £2m-worth of a Local Growth Fund allocation towards the development of a facility that will ensure the county ‘remains at the forefront’ of global developments in driverless vehicle technology – this from an overall Local Growth Fund 3 allocation of £24.16m for Oxfordshire.
+We also helped to secure £2 million-worth of a Local Growth Fund allocation towards the development of a facility that will ensure the county ‘remains at the forefront’ of global developments in driverless vehicle technology – this from an overall Local Growth Fund 3 allocation of £24.16 million for Oxfordshire.

 It will enable a growing range of organisations to come together at one location to focus on the technology development that is necessary if driverless vehicles are to safely enter the market.